 VI Production and Trade of Wood Based Forest Products

 The data are from the database of FAOSTAT.
 Standard Yearbook of Forest Products categories are used: roundwood, sawnwood, wood-based panels, pulp, paper and paperboard.
 These tables contain annual data on the production and trade (quantity and value) for 1972-97.

 There are also tables in this Profile on production and trade in recovered paper (i.e. used paper and paperboard); and for fibreboard Medium Density Fibreboard (MDF) and hardboard are separated from 1995.
 For 1970-94, however, the two are reported as combined "compressed fibreboard".

 For greater convenience of users, apparent net consumption of wood based forest products has been calculated based on production and trade.
 This Apparent Net Consumption (ANC) is given as a total for all years but for 1997, also on a per caput basis - ANC data are presented only where both production and trade statistics are available for the commodity.

 In this set of tables, many cases appear where the Apparent Net Consumption (ANC) is negative over several years, something that should be impossible.
 The fact that it occurs is evidence that either production or trade data or both are faulty.
 Very often, it is possible go get some kind of trade data but some countries do not provide data for production for prolonged periods.

 Where this is the case, alternative estimates are invited, in particular for production.
-Although trade data are often available from trading partners arid can be estimated more easily than production improved, trade information from the countries themselves is also very welcome.
+Although trade data arc often available from trading partners and can be estimated more easily than production improved, trade information from the countries themselves is also very welcome.